 Penalties- Man up / Man down.
 Players must remain in the penalty box while serving a penalty.
 Minor penalties are 1 minute; Major penalties are 3 minutes – locked in.
 Match penalties are 3 minutes – locked in and ejection from the game.
 All penalties are running time except for below:

 Time-outs- One (30) second time-out per game.
-The game clock will not stop during a time-out until the game reaches the 2:00 mark in the second half.
+The game clock will not stop during a time-out until the game reaches the 1:00 mark in the third period.
 Shot clock does not reset during a time-out.
-Any teams “stalling” during a time-out may be penalized or lose possession of the ball.
+Any team “stalling” during a time-out may be penalized or lose possession of the ball.

-Shot Clock- A 30 second shot clock will be used.
+Shot Clock- A 30-second shot clock will be used.
 The shot clock will reset for any shot off the goalie, goal post or crossbar.
 The shot clock will not start again until a team gains possession. *If the ball hits a goalie in the head, automatic turnover.
 Always protect the Athlete. **If for some reason shot clock malfunctions officials will give an audible countdown versus stopping play as with the best judgment to the timing as humanly possible.

 Substitutions- All substitutions are on the fly.
 The exiting player must have one foot in the substitution area before the entering player may step into the rink.

-Stick Checks– Coaches may not ask for a stick check.
-Please see tournament director for questions before or after games. *Sidewall sticks are not allowed-Goalie stick rule (The Wall)
+Stick Checks– Coaches may not ask for a stick check during a game.
+Please see the tournament director for questions before or after games. *Sidewall sticks are not allowed-Goalie stick rule (The Wall)

 Playoff Seeds- Teams will be seeded based on points; teams receive 3 points for win, 1 point for a tie.
-If two or more teams are tied on points after pool play, the following tie-breakers will be used: 1) Head to Head, 2) Goal differential (max 7 per game +/-), 3) goals against, 4) coin flip.
-In the event of a 3 team tie, the tiebreaker process starts at step 2.
-Once a team is selected as winning the 3 team tiebreaker, the tie breaking process restarts at step 1 with the remaining 2 teams.
+If two or more teams are tied on points after pool play, the following tiebreakers will be used: 1) Head-to-Head, 2.)
+Goals against, 3.)
+Goal differential (max 7 per game +/-), 4) coin flip.
+In the event of a 3-team tie, the tiebreaker process starts at step 2.
+Once a team is selected as winning the 3-team tiebreaker, the tie-breaking process restarts at step 1 with the remaining 2 teams.

-Roster regulations- No player can compete on more than one team within the same age group or grad year.
-Limited age exceptions can be made in advance at the discretion of tournament directors.
+Roster regulations- No player can compete on more than one team within the same division.
+Limited exceptions can be made in advance at the discretion of tournament directors.
 If a team is caught in violation of this, the player will be removed from the tournament for the remainder of the day.

-Referees- can stop the game for any reason that he/she feels fit.
+Referees- Can stop the game for any reason that he/she feels fit.
 Abuse toward referees will not be tolerated from fans, coaches, or players.